Zipcoder/reveal-slides.tcus/md/collections-brief-overview.md

 - Add key-value pairs with `put(key, value)`
 - Get values with `get(key)`
 - Keys are stored in a Set, retrievable with `keySet()`

 -
--
-## Collections Framework Part 2

--
--
-## Iterators

-Provides a way to iterate through a Collection.
-Implicitly used in foreach loops.
-Methods:

-- `hasNext()` - returns true if there are more elements available
-- `next()` - return the next element
-- `remove()` - remove the last element returned from the underlying Collection

--
-## ListIterators

-Slightly more features than Iterators:

-- Can iterate backward
-- Provides index for previous and next elements

--